stevehjohn/Epsilon/README.md

 - Make sky tall tile, fading to transparency
 - Actor to control stars which move parallaxially
 - Animated water overlays?
+- Make edges rock and follow sea level + 1
+- Change terrain generation so that it gets lower as edges of circle are approached

 ## Controls